The DG-category of secondary cohomology operations: Linearity tracks

 These tracks $\Ga_a^{x,y}$ satisfy the linearity track equations \cite{Baues06}*{Theorem~4.2.5}. \end{proof}

 Note that for such a track category $\cat{T}$, the homotopy category $\pi_0 \cat{T}$ is additive.

-\begin{ex} If $\cat{C}$ is a topologically enriched category satisfying the topological analogue of Proposition~\ref{pr:LinTrackEq}, then the proposition applies to the underlying track category $\cat{T} = \Pi_1 \cat{C}$.
-This happens in the example of higher order cohomology operations, as described in \cite{BauesFrankland17}. \end{ex}
+\begin{example} If $\cat{C}$ is a topologically enriched category satisfying the topological analogue of the assumptions of Proposition~\ref{pr:LinTrackEq}, then the proposition applies to the underlying track category $\cat{T} = \Pi_1 \cat{C}$.
+This happens in the example of higher order cohomology operations, as described in \cite{BauesFrankland17}. \end{example}